Nashville-Public-Library/talklib/README.md

 Make sure to select "add to PATH" during installation.

 ### -[FFmpeg](https://www.ffmpeg.org/download.html#build-windows)
-You need Windows binaries for both FFmpeg & FFprobe installed on the PC and added to the PATH:
+You need both FFmpeg & FFprobe installed on the PC and added to the PATH:

 To repeat, **this package will not work without FFmpeg and FFprobe**.